Jamel Dean: Pre-draft

+Tampa Bay Buccaneers

 2019

 The Tampa Bay Buccaneers selected Dean in the third round (94th overall) of the 2019 NFL draft.
 He was the second cornerback selected by the Buccaneers after second round pick (39th overall) Sean Murphy-Bunting and was the 11th cornerback taken overall.

 On July 8, 2019, the Tampa Bay Buccaneers signed Dean to a four–year, $3.55 million contract that includes an initial signing bonus of $846,852.

 Throughout training camp, he competed for a role at starting cornerback against Vernon Hargreaves, Ryan Smith, M. J. Stewart, and fellow rookie Sean Murphy-Bunting.
 Head coach Bruce Arians named Dean a backup cornerback to begin the season and listed him as the fourth cornerback on the depth chart, behind starters Carlton Davis and Vernon Hargreaves III and primary backup and starting nickelback M. J. Stewart.

 On September 8, 2019, Dean made his professional regular season debut, seeing limited snaps on special teams, as the Buccaneers lost their home-opener 17–31 to the San Francisco 49ers.
 He was inactive for three consecutive games (Weeks 3-5) due to an ankle injury.
 On November 3, 2019, Dean saw his first significant playing time on defense after No. 1 starting cornerback Carlton Davis suffered a hip injury during pre-game warmups.
 Dean was targeted by the Seattle Seahawks' quarterback Russell Wilson throughout the game and was exploited by D. K. Metcalf and Tyler Lockett, giving up three touchdown receptions as he collected a season-high six combined tackles (five solo) and led the team with four pass deflections during a 40–34 loss.
 He became the fourth cornerback on the depth chart behind Vernon Hargreaves III, Sean Murphy-Bunting, and M. J. Stewart as Carlton Davis remained inactive for Week 9 due to his hip injury.
 On November 10, 2019, in another attempt to exploit a weakness in the secondary, the Arizona Cardinals targeted the rookie Dean as he recorded two solo tackles, had a team-high four pass deflections, and made his first career interception on a pass attempt by Kyler Murray to wide receiver Trent Sherfield with less than four minutes left in the fourth quarter to interrupt a possible comeback by Arizona during a 30–27 victory.
 He improved his performance and was only responsible for giving up one reception for a two-yard loss in Week 10.
 On November 12, 2019, the Buccaneers unexpectedly released former first-round pick Vernon Hargreaves III after he started the first nine games.
 The following day, it was reported that M. J. Stewart would be inactive due to a knee sprain.